 What to expect when using RDS

 - You will complete an online interview and may be asked to provide documentation afterward.
 Required information will include identification numbers for you and/or your parents, such as you might provide for the Free Application for Federal Student Aid (FAFSA).
 It is a good idea to have this kind of information easily available at the time you complete the RDS interview.
 If you do not, RDS will save any confirmed information and allow you to re-enter the interview process where you left off.

 Should you transfer between institutions at any level (community college to community college, community college to university, or vice versa), or if you apply to a different academic level (i.e., undergraduate to graduate) within the same institution, you must reapply via RDS to receive in-state tuition or to be considered for State student aid.

 Reconsideration and Appeals

 Students who have been determined as nonresidents by RDS may request a reconsideration and appeal of their determination for tuition purposes through RDS.
-To request a reconsideration or appeal, go to www.NCresidency.org and login to your account.
+To request a reconsideration or appeal, go to www.NCresidency.org and login to your CFNC account.